 After a miscarriage, when do I begin calculating my Onot again since there is no previous cycle history now?

 We are sorry to hear of your miscarriage.

-Assuming that you did not have an established veset (veset kavua) before your pregnancy, and that you miscarried more than forty days after your last pre-pregnancy mikveh immersion, then you are halachically considered to have no previous cycle history.
+If you miscarried more than forty days after your last pre-pregnancy mikveh immersion, and assuming that you did not have an established veset (veset kavua) before your pregnancy, then you are halachically considered to have no previous cycle history.
 You have no onot perishah to observe until you start menstruating again.
 An entirely new pattern will be established after the miscarriage.

 From your first period after mikveh immersion, you calculate the date of the month (chodesh) and thirty days (beinonit) for the next month.
 You will not yet have an interval.
 After your second period, you calculate the chodesh, the thirty days, and the interval that you just experienced.
 It is not unusual for the cycles to be a bit irregular for a few months as the body resets itself to regular cycling.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.